achon/sramm/README.md

   -num_alns_range NUM_ALNS_RANGE
                         Range of the number of alignments to filter (accept), default=0.0,100.0

-Visit https://www.github.com/achon/SRAMM/ for more information
+Visit https://github.com/achon/sramm for more information.
 ```

 ### Test files: